 A 'responsible person'

-Responsible persons under the Order are required, following a risk assessment, to implement appropriate fire safety measures to minimise the risk to life from fire; and to keep the assessment up to date.
+Responsible persons under the Order are required, following a risk assessment, to implement appropriate fire safety measures and keep the assessment up to date.

 A 'competent person'

 The competent person or fire risk assessor need not possess any specific academic qualifications but should: